oAppsNet Group has implemented multiple Oracle Financial Cloud Implementations. These implementations are based around the following Cloud modules.

 - COA segment values

-- Segment value hierarchies (Multiple hierarchies can be load after the original)
+- Segment value hierarchies (Multiple hierarchies can be loaded after the original)

 - Financial sequences